 (ii) assembly of that ship has commenced comprising at least 50 tons or one per cent of the estimated mass of all structural material, whichever is less;

 “Administration” means the Government of the country whose flag the ship is entitled to fly, or under whose authority it is operating;

+Annex means Annex VI to the International Convention for the Prevention of Pollution from Ships, 1973 (MARPOL), as modified by the Protocol of 1978 relating thereto, and as modified by the Protocol of 1997, as amended by the Organization, provided that such

+amendments are adopted and brought into force in accordance withthe provisions of article 16 of the present Convention.

 “Annex VI” means Protocol of 1997 to amend the Convention;

 “anniversary date” means the day and the month of each year that will correspond to the date of expiry of the International Air Pollution Prevention Certificate;

+Auxiliary control device means a system, function or control strategy installed on a marine diesel engine that is used to protect the engine and/or its ancillary equipment against operating conditions that could result in damage or failure, or that is used to facilitate the starting of the engine.
+An auxiliary control device may also be a strategy or measure that has been satisfactorily demonstrated not to be a defeat device.

+Continuous feeding is defined as the process whereby waste is fed into a combustion chamber without human assistance while the incinerator is in normal operating conditions with the combustion chamber operative temperature between 850°C and 1,200°C

+Defeat device means a device that measures, senses or responds to operating variables (e.g. engine speed, temperature, intake pressure or any other parameter) for the purpose of activating, modulating, delaying or deactivating the operation of any component or the function of the emission control system such that the effectiveness of the emission control system is reduced under conditions encountered during normal operation, unless the use of such a device is substantially included in the applied emission certification test procedures

-“Convention” shall have the same meaning assigned to it in clause (e) of section 356B of the Act;
+“Convention” shall have the same meaning assigned to it in clause (36) of section 3356B of the Act;

 “electronic record book” means a device or system, approved by the Central Government, used to electronically record the required entries for discharges, transfers and other operations as required under these Rules in lieu of a hard copy record book taking into account the guidelines developed by the Organisation;